How To Count All Cells Except A Certain Value In Excel

 3. We input the same formula =COUNTIF(A2:A6, C2) in cell D2.

-4. And input the the name text *SUN in cell C2, then it will display number 1 in cell D2.
+4. Input the name text *SUN in cell C2, then it will display the number 1 in cell D2.

-5. This is because the cell A5 contains the text Tom Sun.
+5. This is because cell A5 contains the text Tom Sun.

-6. That means the comparation is case insensitive and partially.
+6. That means the comparison is case insensitive and partially.

 1.2 Case Sensitive Compare.